Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) be in writing;

-   2. state the business to be considered at the meeting and any resolutions to be proposed;
+   b) state the business to be considered at the meeting and any resolutions to be proposed;

-   3. include the names and signatures of the Members requesting the meeting; and
+   c) include the names and signatures of the Members requesting the meeting; and

-   4. be given to the Secretary.
+   d) be given to the Secretary.

 3. If the Committee does not convene a special general meeting within one month after the date on which the request is made, the Members making the request (or any of them) may convene the special general meeting.